rsdoiel/antenna/2023/socal_north_2023.44.md

 date: 2023-09-29, from: Pepperdine Beacon (Pepperdine Student Newspaper)

 <p>Prior to undergrad, life past the age of twenty-two seemed unfathomable.
 Now, as a proud class of 2022 Pepperdine alumna, the harsh realities of rental payments, personal finances, and the probability of wrinkles have proven to become constant threats to my personal pursuit of happiness.&#160; Though I once fell subject to the false promises of [&#8230;]</p>
-<p>The post <a rel="nofollow" href="https://pepperdinebeacon.com/the-case-against-higher-education-and-other-post-grad-revelations/">The Case Against Higher Education and Other Post-Grad Revelations</a> appeared first on <a rel="nofollow" href="https://pepperdinebeacon.com">The Pepperdine Beacon</a>.</p>
+<p>The post <a href="https://pepperdinebeacon.com/the-case-against-higher-education-and-other-post-grad-revelations/">The Case Against Higher Education and Other Post-Grad Revelations</a> appeared first on <a href="https://pepperdinebeacon.com">The Pepperdine Beacon</a>.</p>

 <https://pepperdinebeacon.com/the-case-against-higher-education-and-other-post-grad-revelations/?utm_source=rss&utm_medium=rss&utm_campaign=the-case-against-higher-education-and-other-post-grad-revelations>